zeromq/gyre/README.md

     cd gyre
     go run examples/chat.go -name yourname

-And repeat the run command in another terminal or all the commands in another computer.
+And repeat the last command in another terminal or all the commands in another computer.
 Happy chatting!